shivannis/xandr-docs-public/xandr-docs/monetize/bidding-priority.md

 ---
 title: Bidding Priority
-description: This page covers descriptions of methods to control the Bidding Priority. ms.date: 10/28/2023
+description: This page covers descriptions of methods to control the Bidding Priority.
+The page explains managing priority at a Campaign-Specific level, manage buying and Third-Party buyer prioritization and combining reselling priority and campaign priority.
+ms.date: 10/28/2023
 ---